 Flights in Tajikistan may be cancelled at short notice or substantially delayed.
 Overloading on local flights is not uncommon.

-Instances of harassment by officials at Dushanbe International Airport have been reported to the British embassy in Dushanbe.
+Instances of harassment by officials at Dushanbe International Airport have been reported to the British Embassy.
 This typically involves requests for payment for allegedly incorrect documentation or other offences.
 Some reports state that airport officials have acted in an intimidating manner.
-You should ensure, through your hotel or directly with the Tajikistan Office of Visas and Registration (OVIR), that your documentation and papers are in order before passing through border control at the airport.
+You should ensure, through your hotel or directly with the Tajikistan Office of Visas and Registration (OVIR) that your documentation and papers are in order before passing through border control at the airport.
 If you suffer harassment or intimidation at the airport you should report this to your travel agent and/or the consular bureau at the airport.

-The Foreign and Commonwealth Office can’t offer advice on the safety of individual airlines.
+The FCDO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.

 The International Civil Aviation Organisation carried out an audit of the level of implementation of the critical elements of safety oversight in Tajikistan.

 A list of incidents and accidents in Tajikistan can be found on the website of the Aviation Safety network.

 It is now 20 years since the Tajik civil war ended.
 The political situation is generally stable, but you should remain vigilant in public places and be alert to any security announcements by the Tajik authorities.

 You should avoid any demonstrations or large gatherings of people.